kachick/ruby-ulid/README.md

 ulids.sort == ulids #=> true
 ```

 Same generator does not generate duplicated ULIDs even in multi threads environment.
-It is implemented with [Monitor](https://bugs.ruby-lang.org/issues/16255)
+It is implemented with [Monitor](https://bugs.ruby-lang.org/issues/16255).

 ### Filtering IDs with `Time`

 `ULID` can be element of the `Range`.
-If you generated the IDs in monotonic generator, ID based filtering is easy and reliable
+If they were generated with monotonic generator, ID based filtering is easy and reliable.

 ```ruby
 include_end = ulid1..ulid2